jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (1) A territorial authority must not require a development contribution for a reserve, network infrastructure, or community infrastructure if, and to the extent that—
   (a) it has, under section 108(2)﻿(a) of the Resource Management Act 1991, imposed a condition on a resource consent in relation to the same development for the same purpose; or
   (b) the developer will fund or otherwise provide for the same reserve, network infrastructure, or community infrastructure; or
-  (ba) the territorial authority has already required a development contribution for the same purpose in respect of the same building work, whether on the granting of a building consent or a certificate of acceptance; or
+  (ba) the territorial authority has already required a development contribution for the same purpose in respect of the same building work, whether on the granting of a building consent or a certificate of acceptance or for a project information memorandum for building work in connection with a non-consented small stand-alone dwelling situated within its district; or
   (c) a third party has funded or provided, or undertaken to fund or provide, the same reserve, network infrastructure, or community infrastructure.
 (2) This subpart does not prevent a territorial authority from accepting from a person, with that person's agreement, additional contributions for reserves, network infrastructures, or community infrastructures.
 (3) This section does not prevent a territorial authority from requiring a development contribution if—